jnoto424/jnoto424.github.io/business-process-improvement.md

 <div class="key-takeaways" markdown="1">

-This project was a genuine introduction to what client-facing consulting work actually looks like — translating a stakeholder's pain points into a structured process map, and then a structured map into a concrete, costed recommendation.
-It reinforced that a good recommendation isn't just "the better option" in the abstract; it has to account for the client's actual budget, priorities, and appetite for change.
-Presenting two viable paths rather than a single verdict, and being transparent about the trade-offs of each, felt like a more honest and more useful way to support a real business decision.
-Working through this as a team also underscored how much a good client relationship shapes the quality of the final recommendation — the improvements we proposed were only as strong as our understanding of the client's actual day-to-day operations, which came directly from the time we invested in stakeholder conversations.
+Working through this project showed me that proper consulting and analysis requires going beyond identifying the problem, but also necessitates comparable solutions so the client can make an informed decision.
+Translating loosely described pain points into EPC diagrams was a useful way to help us visualize the problems at hand.
+It was extremely useful in identifying exactly where processes broke down, as well as show stakeholders where they could be improved.
+Building out the cost-benefit analysis allowed us to quantify solutions and clearly show trade-offs.
+This form of analysis felt like a more honest and useful way to support a real business decision.
+Working as a team on and assisting a real organization reinforced how crucial our collective quality of analysis had to be in order to drive positive results and make a difference for this cleint.

 </div>